-Given a singly linked list, find middle of the linked list.
-For example, if given linked list is 1->2->3->4->5 then output should be 3.
+Given a singly linked list of N nodes.
+The task is to find the middle of the linked list.
+For example, if given linked list is 1->2->3->4->5 then the output should be 3.

-If there are even nodes, then there would be two middle nodes, we need to print second middle element.
-For example, if given linked list is 1->2->3->4->5->6 then output should be 4.
+If there are even nodes, then there would be two middle nodes, we need to print the second middle element.
+For example, if given linked list is 1->2->3->4->5->6 then the output should be 4.

 1 2 3 4 5

 2 4 6 7 5 1